 Oversleeping when you have the flu could be coincidental; it may indicate an underlying health concern.
 For example, narcolepsy or sleep apnea could be responsible for excessive sleep habits.

 If you notice any extremes in your sleeping behaviors, you should see a doctor.
 We know that it is normal for flu sufferers to sleep for up to 12 hours, but if this continues for many days (or increases) you should see a doctor.
-Similarly, if you’re unable to get more than 4 hours sleep, for 4 consecutive nights, you should see a doctor.
+Similarly, if you’re unable to get more than 4 hours of sleep, for 4 consecutive nights, you should see a doctor.
+There are certain categories of people that are ‘high risk’ flu sufferers.
+These include:

 - Pregnant women